 LoRaWAN End Nodes

 End Nodes refer to devices at the end of the network, which are equipped with sensors to collect and monitor data.
-They usually come in the form of low power microcontrollers that can be deployed for years without any requirement for maintenance, and are equipped with a LoRa transmitter to send data packets to the Gateways.
+They usually come in the form of low power microcontrollers that can be deployed for years without any requirement for maintenance, and are equipped with a LR transmitter to send data packets to the Gateways.
 End Nodes can be deployed anywhere – security or safety monitoring systems, vending machines, even pet tracking are just some examples where they can be placed!

 LoRaWAN Gateways are the bridge between End Nodes and the Network.
-To receive information from the End Nodes, gateways are equipped with a LoRa concentrator and can, in essence, be considered as a router of sorts.
+To receive information from the End Nodes, gateways are equipped with a LR concentrator and can, in essence, be considered as a router of sorts.
 There are two primary types of LoRaWAN Gateways that are differentiated by their type of software: